VT vs VTI: Which Is Right For You?

 This article may contain links from our partners.
 Please read our Disclaimer for more information.

-Index funds are passive funds, which separates it from the actively-managed mutual funds.
-While a mutual fund is managed by people, index funds are what some call lazy portfolios.
+Index funds are passive funds, which separate them from the actively managed mutual funds.
+While people manage a mutual fund, index funds are what some call lazy portfolios.
 They are not managed by anyone and are automated to match lists like the S&P 500.

 What is VT?

-This index fund tracks the performance of the FTSE Global All Cap Index, which Vanguard says “covers both well-established and still-developing markets.”
+This ETF tracks the FTSE Global All Cap Index, which Vanguard describes as covering “both well-established and still-developing markets.”

-Because it includes every public company in the world, it’ll provide potential for long-term gains as long as the global economy continues to tick up.
+Because it includes nearly every public company in the world, VT offers broad global diversification and gives you a shot at long-term gains, as long as the global economy keeps moving upward.

 What is VTI?

-VTI (Vanguard Total Stock Market ETF) is an index fund that only consists of United States-based public companies and its investors.
+VTI (Vanguard Total Stock Market ETF) is an index fund composed exclusively of U.S.-based public companies, providing investors with full exposure to the American market.

 Read our related article to see the difference between VTSAX and VTI!